 - Connect to Communities: Improve access for all users to station for all uses, including pedestrians, cyclists, transit users, automobile users, and people with disabilities.

 The conceptual plan was completed May 1, 2019 and can be accessed here.
-BART staff are currently developing engineering designs for constructing the first phase of station improvements which will improve safety and add a new set of stairs.
-We expect to solicit rider feedback on this initial set of improvements in early 2020.
+BART staff are currently developing engineering designs for constructing the first phase of station improvements which will improve safety by adding stairs on the north end of the station connecting the widened east and west platforms to the paid area of the concourse .
+We expect to solicit rider feedback on this initial set of improvements in summer 2020.

 For more information on the station modernization and TOD access improvements, please contact Kamala Parks by email: email@example.com.
 For more information on the Walnut Creek Transit Village project, contact firstname.lastname@example.org.